 Springtime is the perfect time to visit Philadelphia.
-Planning your trip for some time between March and May visit is the best way to avoid both the frigid, often snowy winters that the city experiences, and the tourist rush that can take over the city’s attractions in the summer.
+Planning your trip for some time between March and May is the best way to avoid both the frigid, often snowy winters that the city experiences, and the tourist rush that can take over the city’s attractions in the summer.
 A springtime visit also means that the weather is next to perfect and the parks are in full bloom, making casual walks around the city that much prettier.

 Weather in Philadelphia